nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 end
 ```

-It's pretty straightforward really - I'm not trying to create a complex problem to really pick at.
+It's pretty straightforward really - I'm not trying to create a complex example here, but in a
-And it could be a _lot_ worse - there is no actual state being modified..
-Okay here's a worse
+real project there is often _substantially_ more state and code interacting with it.
+Let's make
-version:
+a worse version that does that:

 ```ruby
 class StringParser